top of page

 "The chrysalis of doubt metamorphosed into the butterfly of panic" - P. G. Wodehouse

 At this point, I began to re-establish an active relationship with myself.
-Allowing my inner queer child to reimagine their future altered the understanding of my past.
+Allowing my inner queer child to reimagine her future altered the understanding of my past.
 I found freedom in frailty, embracing the vulnerability inherant to redefining the self.
 With no social space to explore my queerest dreams, I looked to the future, chanelling that anger and bitterness into joy and hope.
-Adopting the pronouns ‘they’ and ‘them’ became a commitment to myself, the building blocks for a renewed existence.
+Adopting the pronouns ‘they’ and ‘them’ (and later, 'she') became a commitment to myself, the building blocks for a renewed existence.

 Exploring all these weird and wonderful ideas in an isolated space produced a fervent energy that crystallised into the production of Octagyn.
 Each track came to represent a new stage of the healing process, from the titular ‘Octagyn’ to the self-explanatory ‘Move Ahead,’ then moving to ‘Youlogy,’ ‘Hypnoses’ and ‘The Essence of Finality.’

-I’ll elaborate on the specific tracks a little later, but as a singular concept, the album is a product of holding those two ideas in suspension: suffocation and liberation.
+The album is a product of holding those two ideas in suspension: suffocation and liberation.
 Taking the emotional weight of an ‘octagon’ - rigid, physical and 8-sided - and infusing it with the freedom of ‘oxygen’ - gaseous, ethereal and boundless - was the driving factor behind Octagyn.
-For me, it forged a space for both introspection and flamboyance to coexist and coalesce.
-The resulting album exists ultimately as an expression of rawness and recklessness, embracing the erratic and celebrating the uncertain.
+For me, it forged a space for both introspection and flamboyance to coalesce.
+The resulting album exists as an expression of rawness, embracing the erratic and uncertain lines woven between queerness and jazz and establishing processes of healing.

 It cannot go unsaid that the work of Julian Joseph and his jazz academy (linked below) provided the perfect breeding ground for these creative meanderings.
 I will always remember his brother James saying “welcome home” as he hugged me on my first day, and that feeling of community and belonging remains.
 It was Julian, James and their esteemed colleagues Trevor Watkis, Tony Kofi, Byron Wallen and Alex Thomas-French who directed my movement, energised my stasis and celebrated the result.
 They have my eternal gratitude.